research-team/grants/dream/intro.md

 - d.
 The robotic system runs updated learning, appraisal and behavioral strategies in current environment and accumulate new experience to be processed again starting from a.

 We propose to use two phases of the operation of the robotic system:
-- **daily phase** - during this phase robotic system stores daily experience in the forms of the lightweight ontologies and does minimal changes of a behavioral strategies.
+- **daily phase** &mdash; during this phase robotic system stores daily experience in the forms of the lightweight ontologies and does minimal changes of a behavioral strategies.
 This phase is depicted as state **d**.
-- **nightly phase** - robotic system transmits the daily experience in the processing sNN where realistic learning, appraisal, coping and behavioral strategies is been generated and then transferred back in the form of lightweight ontologies.
+- **nightly phase** &mdash; robotic system transmits the daily experience in the processing sNN where realistic learning, appraisal, coping and behavioral strategies is been generated and then transferred back in the form of lightweight ontologies.
 Depicted as: **a, b, c**.